 5. Use every small bit of time you have.

 It would be dreamy if we all were independently wealthy and had all day every day in which to write.
 But most writers aren’t in this situation.
 I have flexibility in that I can set aside writing time and then schedule work time, but I still have kids and pets and a life with non-writing responsibilities.

 Therefore, in November, 2014, when my kids were watching TV before bed and my husband was catching up on work, I would open my laptop and write for 15, 30 or 45 minutes.
 No excuses for not being inspired or not knowing what to write.
 If you have that scene outline, you will add to your word count.
 And sometimes you’ll surprise yourself with how many words you can stack up in just a half-hour.

 6. You’ll gain weight if you’re not careful.

 Writing is a sedentary act.
 This is the one thing I dislike about it.
 I get slothy.
 I get cold.
 My muscles turn to mush.
 After sitting for a couple of hours, I can feel my rear side widening at the lack of movement.
 So when I’m blessed with a three or four hours of solitary writing time, I have to purposefully eat low-carb and light.
 I have to make a point to get out and take a vigorous walk or ride my stationary bike in the basement.
 Exercise helps recharge the brain anyway.

 7. The community is incredibly supportive.

 This year, I’m excited about the novel I’m creating.
 Last year, my novel, after much polishing, placed in a contest and was nearly published (it’s still under review).
 This year, my story’s even more thought out.
 It features compelling characters and a dangerous, thrilling plot.
-And because I’m enjoying the NaNoWriMo process more, I’m inclined to think this November will be even better than 2014’s!
+And because I know I can get a draft done, I’m inclined to do it again this November.

 Good luck, everyone.
 If you’ve done NaNoWriMo before, tell me what you learned from the process.